florisboard/florisboard/ROADMAP.md

 With this release the versioning scheme changes: the second number now indicates new features, changes in the third " patch" number now indicates bug fixes and minor feature additions for the stable track.
-The development cycle for each 0.x release will have `-alphaXX`, `-betaXX` and `-rcXX` (release candidate) releases on the beta track for interested people to follow along the development.
+The development cycle for each 0.x release will have `-alphaXX` (optional and only for large releases), `-betaXX` and `-rcXX` (release candidate) releases on the beta track for interested people to follow along the development.
 The first release to follow the new scheme will be `0.4.0-alpha01` on the beta track.

 ## 0.5.0